How to Negotiate Salary for Your Next Career Move

 Posted by Auckland Resume on 30 Oct 2024

-A salary negotiation is a difficult conversation, as it requires you to balance what you believe you’re worth with the amount an employer believes they can afford.
-If done properly it can result in an enjoyable experience for both parties, resulting in a higher salary for the employee as well as greater employees’ engagement in their jobs.
-Learn how to negotiate your salary confidently.
+A salary negotiation is an arduous process because it is about balancing what you believe you’re worth with the amount an employer believes they’re able to pay.
+But, if it’s done correctly, it can be an enjoyable experience for both parties that results in a higher pay for the employee as well as greater satisfaction for the employees in their work.
+Learn how to make your salary negotiation a success.

-• Before you negotiate your salary take a look at market rates and industry standards to confirm that your salary request is realistic.
+• Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary request is realistic.

-• Collect information through socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and contacting professional networks.
+• Find out information by the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Plan your talk points ahead of time, including education and certification as well as years of relevant knowledge, accomplishments and achievements, unique skill set & abilities, industry expertise, and the potential for further training.
+• Make a list of talking points ahead time, including education & accreditation, years of relevant knowledge, accomplishments and achievements with a unique set of skills and qualities, industry knowledge, and the potential for further training.

-• During negotiations, be confident and clear, but be flexible and open-minded.
-You should highlight tangible results you have achieved in previous positions.
+• During negotiations, be confident and clear, but be flexible and open.
+You should highlight tangible results you’ve had in your previous roles.

-• Maintain a positive tone throughout the conversation, and be active in your listening.
+• Keep a positive attitude throughout the conversation, and engage in active listening.

 Do your research

-Before you begin any negotiations regarding salary, it’s essential to do thorough research on market rates and industry standards to ensure that your salary request is realistic.
-The factors that could affect the amount you are offered could be experience level, company size, and location (?).
-A great method of gathering information is through networking with colleagues and others in your chosen job field.
+Prior to entering any salary negotiation, it’s important to conduct thorough research on market rates and industry standards to make sure that your salary proposal is reasonable.
+Factors that might impact this may include levels of experience level, company size, and location (?).
+A great method of gathering data is to connect with your colleagues or those within your profession.

 Research Online

-Utilizing internet-based resources like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https http://www. linkedin. http://www.linkedin.com/salary) and [Glassdoorglassdoor (https http://www. glassdoor. com/Salaries/index.
-Htm) you can get an additional perspective on the salary range that benchmarking that companies offer for the exact role which will gives you an idea of the current market rate and a few other elements that are related to the job.
+With the aid of online resources such as [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. http://www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. htm) you will get a more substantial approach towards the range of benchmarking salaries that companies offer for the exact job.
+This gives you an idea of current market rates and other facets of a job.

-Learn more by talking to friends who have held similar roles or reaching out through professionally-oriented networks as well as brainstorming members of professional associations.
+Gain insight by speaking to colleagues who have been in similar positions, or contacting them through professionally-oriented networks as well doing brainstorming professionals in professional organizations.

-Preparing for any meeting is time well spent.
-You’ll be more confident when presenting your case if you have a list of points to discuss ahead of time.
+Time spent preparing for any negotiation is always well spent.
+You’ll be more confident in the presentation of your case if are prepared with a specific outline of your talking points prior to the time.

-Here are a few ideas of items you might consider during your salary negotiation:
+Here are some instances of items you might consider when negotiating your salary:

 • Experience gained through years of relevant work